-Certain Business and Trading Activities May Create Conflicts with Your Interests and Could Potentially Adversely Affect the Value of the Notes.
+Certain Business, Trading And Hedging Activities Of Us, The Agent And Our Other Affiliates May Create Conflicts With Your Interests And Could Potentially Adversely Affect The Value Of The Notes.

-We, CIBCWM or one or more of our other affiliates may engage in trading and other business activities that are not for your account or on your behalf (such as holding or selling of the Notes for our proprietary account or effecting secondary market transactions in the Notes for other customers).
-These activities may present a conflict between your interest in the Notes and the interests we, CIBCWM or one or more of our other affiliates may have in our or their proprietary account.
-We, CIBCWM and our other affiliates may engage in any such activities without regard to the Notes or the effect that such activities may directly or indirectly have on the value of the Notes.
+We, MS&Co. or one or more of our respective affiliates may engage in trading and other business activities that are not for your account or on your behalf (such as holding or selling of the Notes for our proprietary account or effecting secondary market transactions in the Notes for other customers).
+These activities may present a conflict of interest between your interest in the Notes and the interests we, MS&Co. or one or more of our respective affiliates may have in our or their proprietary accounts.
+We, MS&Co. and our respective affiliates may engage in any such activities without regard to the Notes or the effect that such activities may directly or indirectly have on the value of the Notes.

-Moreover, we, CIBCWM and our other affiliates play a variety of roles in connection with the issuance of the Notes, including hedging our obligations under the Notes.
-We expect to hedge our obligations under the Notes through one of our affiliates and/or another unaffiliated counterparty.
-In connection with such activities, our economic interests and the economic interests of affiliates of ours may be adverse to your interests as an investor in the Notes.
-Any of these activities may affect the value of the Notes.
+Moreover, we, MS&Co. and our respective affiliates play a variety of roles in connection with the issuance of the Notes, including hedging our obligations under the Notes.
+We expect to hedge our obligations under the Notes through MS&Co., one of our respective affiliates and/or another unaffiliated counterparty, which may include any dealer from which you purchase the Notes.
+In connection with such activities, the economic interests of us, MS&Co. and our respective affiliates may be adverse to your interests as an investor in the Notes.
+Any of these activities may adversely affect the value of the Notes.
 In addition, because hedging our obligations entails risk and may be influenced by market forces beyond our control, this hedging activity may result in a profit that is more or less than expected, or it may result in a loss.
-We or one or more of our affiliates will retain any profits realized in hedging our obligations under the Notes even if investors do not receive a favorable investment return under the terms of the Notes or in any secondary market transaction.
+We, MS&Co., one or more of our respective affiliates or any unaffiliated counterparty will retain any profits realized in hedging our obligations under the Notes even if investors do not receive a favorable investment return under the terms of the Notes or in any secondary market transaction.
+Any profit in connection with such hedging activities will be in addition to any other compensation that we, MS&Co., our respective affiliates or any unaffiliated counterparty receive for the sale of the Notes, which creates an additional incentive to sell the Notes to you.
+We, MS&Co., our respective affiliates or any unaffiliated counterparty will have no obligation to take, refrain from taking or cease taking any action with respect to these transactions based on the potential effect on an investor in the Notes.